GaelVaroquaux/website/content/programming/in_open_source_also_communication_is_hard.rst

 .. class:: side-hanging

   .. [#] Training materials for managers often discuss communication, and
          give tricks.
-I am sure that there are better references as my list below.
+I am sure that there are better references than my list below.
 But that's the best I can do.

-**Avoid "you"** The mere use of the pronoun "you" puts the person we are talking too in the center of message.
+**Avoid "you"** -- The mere use of the pronoun "you" puts the person we are talking to in the center of message.
 But the message should not be about the person, it should be about the work.
-It is very easy to react emotionally when it's about us.
+It's very easy to react emotionally when it's about us.
 The passive voice can be useful to avoid putting people as the topic.
 If the topic is indeed people, sometimes "we" is an adequate substitute for "you".

-**Assume good faith** There are so many misunderstandings that can happen.
+**Assume good faith** -- There are so many misunderstandings that can happen.
 People forget things, people make mistakes, people fail to convey their messages.
 Most often, all these failures are in good faith, and misunderstandings are legitimate.
 In the rare cases there might possibly be some bad faith, accounting for it will only make communication worse, not better.
-Alone the same line, we should ignore when we feel assaulted or insulted, and avoid replying in kind.
+Along the same line, we should ignore when we feel assaulted or insulted, and avoid replying in kind.

-**Stay technical** Always try to get to the technical aspect of the matter, and never the human.
+**Stay technical** -- Always try to get to the technical aspect of the matter, and never the human.
 When explaining a decision, give technical arguments, even if they feel obvious to you.

-**Be positive** Being positive in general helps people feeling happy and motivated.
+**Be positive** -- Being positive in general helps people feeling happy and motivated.
 It is well known that positive feedback leads to quicker progress than negative, as revealed *eg* by studies of class rooms.
 I am particularly guilty of this: I always forget to say something nice, although I may be super impressed by a contribution.
 Likewise, avoid negative words when giving feedback (stay technical).

-**Choose words wisely** The choice of words matter, because they convey implicit messages.
+**Choose words wisely** -- The choice of words matter, because they convey implicit messages.
 In particular, avoid terms that carry judgement
 values: "good" or "bad".
 For example "This is done wrong" (note that this sentence already avoids "you"), could be replaced by "There might be more numerically stable / efficient way of doing it" (note also the use of precise technical wording rather than the generic term "better").

-**Use moderating words** Try to leave room for the other in the discussion.
+**Use moderating words** -- Try to leave room for the other in the discussion.
 Statements too assertive close the door to different points of view: "this must be changed" (note the lack of "you") should be avoided while "this should be changed" is better.
 For this reason, this article is riddled with words such as "tend", "often", "feel", "may", "might".

-**Don't blame someone else** If you feel that there is some pattern that you would like to change, do not point fingers, do not blame others.
+**Don't blame someone else** -- If you feel that there is some pattern that you would like to change, do not point fingers, do not blame others.
 Rather, point yourself at the center of the story, find an example of this pattern with you, and the message should be that "it is a pattern that *we* should avoid. *"We"* is such a powerful term.
-It unites, it builds a team.
+It unites; it builds a team.

-**Give your understanding** If you feel that there is a misunderstanding, explain how you are feeling.
+**Give your understanding** -- If you feel that there is a misunderstanding, explain how you are feeling.
 But do it using "I", and not "you", and acknowledge the subjectivity: "I feel ignored" rather than "you are ignoring me".
 Even better: only talk about the feeling: "I am loosing